Skip to content

 Exercise 1: Frequency Counter

 Given a vector of integers, count how many times each value appears.
-Hint: you can sort then traverse, or use a nested loop (a simple implementation is fine; no need for map).
+Hint: you can sort first and then traverse, or use a double loop (a simple implementation is fine; no need to use a map).

 cpp